 Inclusive Lens

-Inclusive Lens is a learning space for creative and cultural organisations who want to improve inclusion for Deaf, disabled and/or neurodivergent production talent.
+Inclusive Lens is for creative and cultural organisations who want to improve inclusion for Deaf, disabled and/or neurodivergent talent in film, TV or video production.

 About Inclusive Lens: